Reasoning Path Compression: Compressing Generation Trajectories for Efficient LLM Reasoning: Background

-To mitigate the overhead of generating long reasoning paths, previous works have attempted to train reasoning LLMs to shorten reasoning sequences~\cite{xia2025tokenskip,selftraining,o1pruner,arora2025training, shen2025dast,zhang2025lightthinker}.
-These approaches utilize length-aware training objectives: either encouraging the generation of short sequences or introducing mechanisms to compress tokens into latent representations.
+To mitigate the overhead of generating long reasoning paths, a large body of work has focused on training-based approaches that encourage reasoning LLMs to produce shorter sequences~\cite{xia2025tokenskip,selftraining,o1pruner,arora2025training,shen2025dast,zhang2025lightthinker}, relatively few attempts have been made to improve reasoning efficiency at inference time~\cite{deer}.
+These approaches utilize length-aware training objectives: either encouraging the generation of short sequences or introducing mechanisms to compress tokens into latent representations~\cite{sui2025stop}.
 However, their effectiveness typically remains limited when applied to complex reasoning benchmarks widely used to evaluate modern reasoning LLMs (e.g. LiveCodeBench~\cite{jain2024livecodebench}).
 For example, although LightThinker~\cite{zhang2025lightthinker} achieves competitive accuracy with shortened reasoning paths on relatively simpler reasoning tasks like MMLU~\cite{mmlu} and BBH~\cite{bbh}, our experimental results in Section~\ref{subsec:accuracy} indicate a significant performance degradation when evaluated on more complex reasoning benchmarks.
 This discrepancy arises primarily due to the conflicting training objectives.
 The reasoning-oriented objectives aim to promote detailed reasoning steps, whereas the length-aware objectives encourage shorter outputs.
 Thus, effectively training reasoning LLMs to consistently produce shorter reasoning paths remains challenging.